Granting Citizenship

 What documents do I need to submit?

-- particulars of the foreigner applying for citizenship,
+- personal details of the foreigner applying for citizenship,

-- particulars of the foreigner's spouse (if applicable),
+- details of the foreigner’s spouse (if applicable),

-- particulars of a child if covered by this application (if applicable),
+- details of a child if included in the application (if applicable),

-- particulars of parents and more distant ascendants if they were Polish citizens (if applicable),
+- information on parents and more distant ancestors if they were Polish citizens (if applicable),

-- the applicant's Polish citizenship in the past, its loss and acquisition date of citizenship of another country (if applicable).
+- past Polish citizenship, including its loss and the date of acquiring citizenship of another country (if applicable).

-Data and information provided in the application can be supported by documents:
+- Supporting Documents: the information provided in the application can be supported by documents, including:

 - copies of birth certificates,